APDF-blockchain/wallet/README.md

 # Run the application
 To run this application, run 'npm start' in the root directory of the project.

+# How to start things up
+1. To start the first node run 'HTTP_PORT=4001 npm start' or 'npm start' which defaults to the 4001

 # JSDoc
 1. run npm i typedoc
 2. The command in 1. is only required once.